hamanic/kickstarter-dashboard-Python/README.md

 external_stylesheets = ['https://codepen.io/chriddyp/pen/bWLwgP.css']

-## Le script
+## Script

-Ouvrir une invite de commande et se placer dans le dossier du projet.
+Description of the required operations to run the dashboard.

+Open a command prompt and move to the project folder.
-Executer kickstarter_dash.py à partir de cette invite de commande : python kickstarter_dash.py.
+Run kickstarter_dash.py from this command prompt: python kickstarter_dash.py.
-Attendre que le fichier csv soit téléchargé et que le dashboard soit construit.
-Quand l'invite de commande affichera :
+Wait until the csv file is downloaded and the dashboard is built.
+When the command prompt displays:

 * Restarting with stat
 * Debugger is active!
-* Debugger PIN: 627-896-911
+* Debug PIN: 627-896-911
 * Running on http://127.0.0.1:8050/ (Press CTRL+C to quit)

-Le dashboard est prêt.
-Copier l'addresse IP qui s'affiche et entrer la dans un navigateur.
-Ne pas fermer l'invite de commande pendant l'utilisation du dashboard.

-S'il y a besoin de recharger le csv, décommenter la ligne "#ksprojects=pd.read_csv("ks-projects-201801.csv",encoding = 'utf8')".
-Cela permet de charger directement le csv localement (ce qui va beaucoup plus vite).

-# kickstarter-dashboard-Python
+The dashboard is ready.
+Copy the IP address that appears and enter it in a browser.
+Do not close the command prompt while using the dashboard.

+If there is a need to reload the csv, uncomment the line "#ksprojects=pd.read_csv("ks-projects-201801.csv",encoding = "utf8')".
+This allows the csv to be loaded locally (which goes much faster).